massif-press/lancer-data/README.md

 ```

 # Manufacturers (manufacturers.json)
 Any homebrew content from a new manufacturer requires a manufacturer item in `manufacturers.json`.
-Please take note the Manufacturer ID detail below:
+Please take note of the Manufacturer ID detail below:

 ```ts
 {